gamesbook/protograf/docs/source/card_decks.rst

     on `Countersheet and Counter Commands`_

-In many cases, the ``Data()`` command will be needed in order to provide settings for the properties of the elements appearing on a card, from another source; for example, an Excel or CSV file.
+In many cases, the ``Data()`` command will be needed in order to provide settings for the properties of the elements appearing on a card from another source; for example, an Excel or CSV file.
 This will typically be text that needs to appear, but could also include colors and links to images.